Blazorise/Blazorise.Articles/news/2023-02-01-release-notes-120/post.md

 ## New Licensing System

 We are pleased to announce a new licensing system for Blazorise 1.2, designed to enhance the security of your Blazor applications.
-To begin using the new system, simply log in to your account on the Blazorise website and generate your unique Product Token.
+To begin using the new system, simply log in to your account on the Blazorise website and generate your unique **Product Token**.
 Once generated, you will need to define this token in your Blazor application during startup.

 Please be advised that, at present, the ability to generate the product token is only available to our commercial users.
 However, we are working diligently to make this feature accessible to all users in the near future.